“Whatever is rejected from the self, appears in the world as an event.” - C.G. Jung

 How do you keep yourself ”safe” so you don’t have to experience rejection?
 Where do you hold feelings of not being worthy of love?
 These are the blocks that cause repeated rejection to occur.
 By healing the rejection wound within yourself, you no longer attract this experience in your life.

 In what ways have I not allowed love into my life?

 Have I not forgiven someone who seemingly ”rejected me”?

 What defense patterns do I engage in that keep me from loving and being loved?

 Am I holding on to hurt from past relationships ending?

 “A cup that is already full has no room to receive.” – A Zen Proverb

 If your cup is full of defenses and hurt from all those outdated rejection encounters, you have no room for receiving love.

-When we subconsciously send out signals of low self worth, what shoots back are situations and people that reflect it.
-Then we wonder why we keep getting into so-called rejection scenarios over and over again.
+When you subconsciously send out signals of low self worth, what shoots back are situations and people that reflect it.
+Then we wonder why we keep getting into so-called rejection scenarios, over and over again.

-So find out what your inner blueprint says.
-Are you hiding a sense of worthlessness behind a facade of false pride, self directed sarcasm, rap about how none of this stuff even applies to you?
+So, find out what your inner blueprint says.
+Are you hiding a sense of worthlessness behind a facade of pride, self directed sarcasm, or rap about how none of this stuff even applies to you?